 - Distribute the calories– Try eating sweets as individual items and not along with meals so the calories are well distributed throughout the day.

 - Eat healthy– Remember to eat protein-rich food items like legumes, milk and lots of fresh fruits and vegetables.
-It is a good idea to eat less carbohydrates when you consumed more fried foods or sweets.
+It is a good idea to eat fewer carbohydrates when you consumed more fried foods or sweets.
 When you can’t resist the temptation, eat dry fruits in small quantities to reduce calorie intake.

-- Drink water- Also do not forget to drink lot of water every day to stay hydrated.
+- Drink water- Also do not forget to drink a lot of water every day to stay hydrated.
 It helps to flush out the toxins too.